symfony/symfony-docs/serializer.rst

 * :class:`Symfony\\Component\\Serializer\\Normalizer\\DataUriNormalizer` to
   transform :class:`SplFileInfo` objects in `Data URIs`_
 * :class:`Symfony\\Component\\Serializer\\Normalizer\\JsonSerializableNormalizer`
-  to deal with objects implementing the :class:`JsonSerializable` interface
+  to deal with objects implementing the `JsonSerializable`_ interface
 * :class:`Symfony\\Component\\Serializer\\Normalizer\\ArrayDenormalizer` to
   denormalize arrays of objects using a format like `MyObject[]` (note the `[]` suffix)